ZuzanaElt/Team-profile-generator/README.md

 -----

 ## Installation
-  To install the project you need to fork this repo and installit in your command application.
-Open the index.js and folow prompts in your command line
+  To install the project you need to fork this repo and install it in your command application.
+Open the index.js and follow prompts in your command line

 ## Usage